-- Sudden outbreak of spots, bumps and injuries (usually appear on the knees, elbows, palms, hands and feet).
+- The sudden outbreak of spots, bumps, and injuries (usually appear on the knees, elbows, palms, hands, and feet).

-- Erythema infeccioso (caused by a virus), rashes on the face and arms that last approximately 2 weeks.
+- Erythema infections (caused by a virus) and rashes on the face and arms last approximately two weeks.

-- Fatigue, flu-like symptoms (before the lesions appear).
+- Fatigue, flu-like signs (before the lesions appear).